WhatsApp Business API: App vs API — A Costly Mistake

 Setting Up: Meta Business Verification

-1. Create a Meta Business Manager account
+1. Open a Meta Business Manager account

-3. Wait for approval: 24-72 hours typically
+3. Wait for the thumbs-up: usually 24-72 hours

 Option 3: WAHA — The Unofficial Open-Source Alternative